 Every self-directed IRA investor is different.
 Some are professional investors with years of experience self-directing their Traditional IRA or Roth IRA investments.
 Others are new to the space and are looking for more control over their retirement investments.
 Many simply want to escape volatility associated with the stock market.

 While everyone’s journey is unique, here are 5 tips you can follow to help put you on the path to success as a self-directed IRA investor:

 1. Choose your IRA Custodian Wisely

 While it’s possible to open an IRA at almost any financial institution, only a handful have the know-how to hold alternative assets in an IRA.
 Good custodians can guide you through the complexities of self-directed IRA ownership and also educate you about potential pitfalls, such as prohibited transactions and fraud red flags.
-To help you choose an IRA custodian, we’ve created a checklist that you can access here.
-You can also read our blog, 7 Questions to Ask Before Choosing a Custodian, to make the selection process a bit easier.
+To help you choose an IRA custodian, we’ve a page, How to Choose an IRA Custodian.

 2. Decide Between a Traditional IRA or a Roth IRA

 This may come as a surprise, but the IRS does not recognize the term “self-directed IRA.”
 That’s because a “self-directed IRA” is actually either a Roth IRA or a Traditional IRA where you are self-directing -- or managing -- the investments in the account.
 When opening your self-directed IRA, you’ll need to choose either a Traditional IRA or a Roth IRA.
 For more information on how to decide which IRA might work best for you, visit our IRA overview page.